 When my kids were little and I complained about their keeping me up at night, a wise older woman reminded me that I had it good.
 My babies were in the next room, and I could check on them any time.
 But when they grew up, they would still keep me up—and I might not have any idea where they were.

 Here’s betting Grandma knows the truth of that.

-Just because her kids have flown with kids of their own doesn’t mean she doesn’t still worry about all of you.
+Just because her kids have flown and now have kids of their own doesn’t mean she doesn’t still worry about all of you.
 Especially if she doesn’t feel like she can help.